 c.
 If the student fails to pay housing fees, additional fees, or assessments by the dates required by the University, the University is entitled to pursue any or all of the following actions: termination of the contract, evict the student from University housing, cancellation of registration, and withholding transcripts, diplomas or other records or documents maintained by the University.

 d.
-If the student has not checked into his/her assigned room by Tuesday, August 20, 2013, the student could risk losing his/her housing assignment or be reassigned to a different room or residence hall.
+If the student has not checked into his/her assigned room within the first five class days, the student could risk losing his/her housing assignment or be reassigned to a different room or residence hall.

 Short-term housing for commuter students is available up to two nights each week.
 Cost for the overnight stay is $25 for a single room and $20 for a double-occupancy room.
 Rooms are issued to commuters and guests only as space is available.